Hobbies

 Photography

-Being around the great outdoors gives lots of inspiration to capturing the amazing views on can being in the right place in time.
-I enjoy landscape and night photography while outdoors.
+Spending time in the great outdoors gives lots of inspiration to capturing the amazing views on can being in the right place in time.
+I enjoy landscape and astrophotography.

 kirkham2016_winner